Are Alaska Bear Adventures Tours Worth It?

 Our Experience With Alaska Bear Adventures

 Similar to the rave reviews above, we had an amazing time on our bear tour.
 Originally, we booked the Brooks Falls Tour for late June.
-However, Alaska was having a late spring and the salmon weren’t running yet.
+However, Alaska was having a late spring, and the salmon weren’t running yet.

 Alaska Bear Tours called to let us know there weren’t many bears at Brook Falls and gave us two other tour options or a full refund.
-Of course, we didn’t want to miss the bears so we opted for their Coastal Trip to Lake Clark National Park.

 It did not disappoint!
 We saw loads of bears and learned so much about them from our tour guides.
 Even though the weather was dreary, nothing could dampen the mood of seeing these gorgeous bears in their natural habitat.

-These excursions are expensive.
-But that’s why Alaska Bear Adventures seeks to make each trip memorable.
 They realize this is a once-in-a-lifetime opportunity for most visitors.
 So, if you’re planning a trip to southern Alaska, consider booking a trip.

 You’ll not only be awestruck by the brown bears but also be full of wonder on your flight as you witness the remote beauty of Alaska’s wilderness.